Pokhara On a Budget

-Like the Thamel neighborhood in Kathmandu, Pokhara has a high concentration of hotels, shops, and restaurants.
-It's located on the edge of a lake and is a really great town to relax in for a few days after a strenuous multi-week trek.
+Much like the Thamel neighborhood in Kathmandu, Pokhara has a high concentration of hotels, shops, and restaurants.
+It's located on the edge of a lake and is a great town to relax in for a few days after a strenuous multi-week trek.
 You are also likely to run into some of the friends you made during your trek, as everyone usually lingers for at least a few days.

 It is important to realize that Pokhara is a tourist town.
 It lacks some of the authenticity of Kathmandu, but it does give you some much needed comforts after a long and strenuous hike.
 You'll have earned it.